NanoFocus-AG/NFSensor-API/docs/NFSensorAPIManual.md

   ```
 Table 1: Overview StateID

-It is advisable to check for current state with the interface function
+The current state can be checked with the interface function

 _NFSensor_API int NFSensor_GetStateID(SensorHandle hSensor, StateID * eStateID)_